tedneward/Azgaarnoth/Creatures/Duergar.md

 >- **Languages** Dwarvish,Undercommon
 >- **Challenge** 2
 >___
->***Duergar Resilience.***.
-The duergar has advantage on saving throws against spells and the charmed, paralyzed, and poisoned conditions.
+>***Duergar Resilience.*** The duergar has advantage on saving throws against spells and the charmed, paralyzed, and poisoned conditions.
 >
->***Sunlight Sensitivity.***.
-While in sunlight, the duergar has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+>***Sunlight Sensitivity.*** While in sunlight, the duergar has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
 >
 >#### Actions
->***Fire Lance.***.
-Melee Weapon Attack: +5 to hit, reach 10 ft., one target.
+>***Fire Lance.*** Melee Weapon Attack: +5 to hit, reach 10 ft., one target.
 Hit: 9 (1d12 + 3) piercing damage, or 16 (2d12 + 3) piercing damage while under the effect of Enlarge, plus 3 (1d6) fire damage.
 >
->***Fire Spray (Recharge 5�6).***.
-From its fire lance, the duergar shoots a 15-foot cone of fire or a line of fire 30 feet long and 5 feet wide.
+>***Fire Spray (Recharge 5�6).*** From its fire lance, the duergar shoots a 15-foot cone of fire or a line of fire 30 feet long and 5 feet wide.
 Each creature in that area must make a DC 12 Dexterity saving throw, taking 10 (3d6) fire damage on a failed save, or half as much damage on a successful one.
 >
 >Invisibility (Recharges after a Short or Long Rest).
 The duergar magically turns invisible for up to 1 hour or until it attacks, it forces a creature to make a saving throw, or its concentration is broken (as if concentrating on a spell).
 Any equipment the duergar wears or carries is invisible with it.
 >